-Alas! and would you take the letter of her?
-Might you not know she would do as she has done, By sending me a letter?
+Rousillon.
+The COUNT'S palace Enter COUNTESS and STEWARD COUNTESS Alas! and would you take the letter of her?
+Might you not know she would do as she has done By sending me a letter?
 Read it again.

-[Reads.]
-'I am Saint Jaques' pilgrim, thither gone: Ambitious love hath so in me offended That barefoot plod I the cold ground upon, With sainted vow my faults to have amended.
-Write, write, that from the bloody course of war My dearest master, your dear son, may hie: Bless him at home in peace, whilst I from far His name with zealous fervour sanctify: His taken labours bid him me forgive; I, his despiteful Juno, sent him forth From courtly friends, with camping foes to live, Where death and danger dog the heels of worth: He is too good and fair for death and me; Whom I myself embrace to set him free.'
+STEWARD [Reads] 'I am Saint Jaques' pilgrim, thither gone.

+Ambitious love hath so in me offended That barefoot plod I the cold ground upon, With sainted vow my faults to have amended.

+Write, write, that from the bloody course of war My dearest master, your dear son, may hie.

+Bless him at home in peace, whilst I from far His name with zealous fervour sanctify.

+His taken labours bid him me forgive; I, his despiteful Juno, sent him forth From courtly friends, with camping foes to live, Where death and danger dogs the heels of worth.

-Ah, what sharp stings are in her mildest words!- Rinaldo, you did never lack advice so much As letting her pass so; had I spoke with her, I could have well diverted her intents, Which thus she hath prevented.
+He is too good and fair for death and me; Whom I myself embrace to set him free.'
+COUNTESS Ah, what sharp stings are in her mildest words!
+Rinaldo, you did never lack advice so much As letting her pass so; had I spoke with her, I could have well diverted her intents, Which thus she hath prevented.

-Pardon me, madam: If I had given you this at over-night, She might have been o'er ta'en; and yet she writes, Pursuit would be but vain.
+STEWARD Pardon me, madam; If I had given you this at over-night, She might have been o'er ta'en; and yet she writes Pursuit would be but vain.

-What angel shall

-Bless this unworthy husband? he cannot thrive, Unless her prayers, whom heaven delights to hear And loves to grant, reprieve him from the wrath Of greatest justice.-Write, write, Rinaldo, To this unworthy husband of his wife: Let every word weigh heavy of her worth, That he does weigh too light: my greatest grief, Though little he do feel it, set down sharply.
-Dispatch the most convenient messenger:-When, haply, he shall hear that she is gone He will return; and hope I may that she, Hearing so much, will speed her foot again, Led hither by pure love: which of them both Is dearest to me I have no skill in sense To make distinction:-provide this messenger:-My heart is heavy, and mine age is weak; Grief would have tears, and sorrow bids me speak.
-[Exeunt.]
+COUNTESS What angel shall Bless this unworthy husband?
+He cannot thrive, Unless her prayers, whom heaven delights to hear And loves to grant, reprieve him from the wrath Of greatest justice.
+Write, write, Rinaldo, To this unworthy husband of his wife; Let every word weigh heavy of her worth That he does weigh too light.
+My greatest grief, Though little he do feel it, set down sharply.

+Dispatch the most convenient messenger.

+When haply he shall hear that she is gone He will return; and hope I may that she, Hearing so much, will speed her foot again, Led hither by pure love.
+Which of them both Is dearest to me I have no skill in sense To make distinction.
+Provide this messenger.

+My heart is heavy, and mine age is weak; Grief would have tears, and sorrow bids me speak.
-Without the walls of Florence.

-[Enter an old Widow of Florence, DIANA, VIOLENTA, MARIANA, and other Citizens.]

-Nay, come; for if they do approach the city we shall lose all the sight.
+Without the walls of Florence A tucket afar off.
+Enter an old WIDOW OF FLORENCE, her daughter DIANA, VIOLENTA, and MARIANA, with other CITIZENS WIDOW Nay, come; for if they do approach the city we shall lose all the sight.